A monster’s statistics, sometimes referred to as its stat block

 ability once and that the ability then has a random chance of recharging during each subsequent round of Combat

 .
 At the start of each of the monster’s turns, roll a d6.
-If the roll is one of the numbers in the Recharge
+If the roll is one of the Numbers

 notation, the monster regains the use of the Special

 ability.
 The ability also recharges when the monster finishes a short or Long Rest

 For example, “Recharge 5–6” means a monster can use the Special